 No physician can cure everything.
 We believe in a team approach to healthcare.
 As such we maintain an extensive referral list of other physicians, including: orthopedic and neurosurgeons, neurologists, pain management specialists, physical therapists, dentist, OB/GYNs, family practice physicians, personal trainers, dieticians, podiatrists, psychologists, and many others.
 If we cannot help you, we will make every effort to find someone who can!

 My [friend, spouse, physician, etc...] does not "believe" in chiropractic.
 What can I tell them?

 The best response to anyone expressing an archaic view of the chiropractic profession is to ask questions.
 Remember, chiropractic is NOT a religion, or a belief, therefore there is nothing to "believe".
 Chiropractic is based on sound scientific principles.
 Ask the following:

-"Forget about the word "chiropractic" and let's talk about what a chiropractic physician actually does when you visit the office:
+"Forget about the word "chiropractic" and let's talk about what a Doctor of Chiropractic actually does when you visit the office:

 Do you believe in performing a Consultation?

 Do you believe in X-rays, MRI, CT Scans, etc.?

 Do you believe in Treatment such as ice, heat, ultrasound, electric stim, rehabilitation?